Planning your finances

 You need to inform the country you’re coming from that you’ll be moving to Jersey.
 This includes your taxes and local government / council services.
 It’s a good idea to give them as much notice as possible.

 You’ll also need to consider which service providers you’ll need to notify.
-Your service providers could include healthcare, pension providers, insurance brokers, banks and utilities.
+Your service providers may include healthcare, pension providers, insurance brokers, banks and utilities.

 Update your credit status

 You may need to settle any outstanding debts before you move to Jersey.
 Having an up to date credit history will boost your credit rating.
 This will help in getting a credit card, borrowing money and renting or buying property in Jersey.

 Talk to your bank or credit provider about getting a current credit rating.

 You're liable to pay social security contributions (the equivalent of National Insurance) if you’re living in Jersey and between 18 years and pension age.
 Contributions are payments that you and your employer make by law.
 Contributions are paid so that we can provide a range of Social Security contributory benefits, pensions and health services to you when you’re in need.

 You pay Class 1 contributions if you’re employed for eight hours or more per week.
 6% is deducted from your wage, and 6.5% is paid by your employer.

 You pay Class 2 contributions if you’re not employed.
 This includes people who are self-employed, students, non-employed (including early retirement).

 If you’re going to be paying class 2 contributions, you’re contributions will be based on your tax assessment from 2 years ago.

 You’ll need to get your tax assessment from your local tax department and take this to Customer and Local Services in Jersey when you register for social security purposes.